flyteorg/flyte/rsts/deployment/cluster_config/monitoring.rst

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
                     Prefix                                     Type                                           Description
 ==========================================================  ===========  ===============================================================================================================================================================
-``propeller.all.workflow.acceptance-latency-ms``            Timer (ms)   Measures the time between when we receive service call to create an Execution (Unknown) and when it has moved to Queued.
+``propeller.all.workflow.acceptance-latency-ms``            Timer (ms)   Measures the time consumed from receiving a service call to creating an Execution (Unknown) and moving to QUEUED.
-``propeller.all.node.queueing-latency-ms``                  Timer (ms)   Measures the latency between the time a node's been queued to the time the handler reported the executable moved to running state.
+``propeller.all.node.queueing-latency-ms``                  Timer (ms)   Measures the latency between the node moving to QUEUED and the handler reporting the executable moving to RUNNING state.
-``propeller.all.node.transition-latency-ms``                Timer (ms)   Measures the latency between two consecutive node executions, the time spent in Flyte engine.
+``propeller.all.node.transition-latency-ms``                Timer (ms)   Measures the latency between two consecutive node executions; the time spent in Flyte engine.
-``propeller.all.workflow.completion-latency-ms``            Timer (ms)   Measures the time between when the WF moved to succeeding/failing state and when it finally moved to a terminal state.
+``propeller.all.workflow.completion-latency-ms``            Timer (ms)   Measures the time consumed by a workflow moving from SUCCEEDING/FAILING state to TERMINAL state.
-``propeller.all.node.success-duration-ms``                  Timer (ms)   Actual time spent executing user code (when the node ends with success phase).
+``propeller.all.node.success-duration-ms``                  Timer (ms)   Actual time spent executing user code (when the node ends with SUCCESS state).
-``propeller.all.node.success-duration-ms-count``            Counter      Count of how many times a node success was reported.
+``propeller.all.node.success-duration-ms-count``            Counter      The number of times a node success has been reported.
-``propeller.all.node.failure-duration-ms``                  Timer (ms)   Actual time spent executing user code (when the node ends with failure phase).
+``propeller.all.node.failure-duration-ms``                  Timer (ms)   Actual time spent executing user code (when the node ends with FAILURE state).
-``propeller.all.node.failure-duration-ms-count``            Counter      Count of how many times a node failure was reported.
+``propeller.all.node.failure-duration-ms-count``            Counter      The number of times a node failure has been reported.

 ==========================================================  ===========  ===============================================================================================================================================================

 All the above stats are automatically tagged with the following fields for further scoping.
 This includes user-produced stats.
 Users can also provide additional tags (or override tags) for custom stats.

 .. _task_stats_tags: